 I assume that the all-silver version was a later release, because it doesn't have an alternate 'Fireball Junior' - nor is it even mentioned in the instructions.
 Those of you who ever owned this toy will know what I'm talking about.
 The silver and grey plastic model came with two yellow nosecones, one with fins, and one without (seen in the 2nd and 3rd photos) to attain a higher altitude, whereas the all-silver model was supplied with only an orange one with fins.
 But how do I know which one was which, sequence-wise?

-It's a guess of course, but first edition toys usually have all the 'bells and whistles', while subsequent versions are often simplified on cost-cutting grounds, so it seems likely that the all-silver toy was a later release, not the other way around.
-Anyway, a couple or so years later, I was able to acquire a replacement for the two-tone XL5 for around £250 or thereabouts, the only difference to my original being that the catapult wasn't the colour than I seem to remember from my youth.
+It's a guess of course, but first edition toys usually have all the 'bells and whistles', while subsequent versions are often simplified on cost-cutting grounds, so it seems likely that the single nosecone, all-silver toy was a later release, not the other way around.
+Anyway, a couple or so years later, I was able to acquire a replacement for the two-tone XL5 for around £250 or thereabouts, the only difference to my original being that the catapult wasn't the exact colour that I seem to remember from my youth.
 (I'll live.)
 The one disappointment common to just about everybody who ever owed this toy was that STEVE ZODIAC was just a generic astronaut, rather than the man himself as depicted on the box.
 Other than that, it was a great toy and is now a highly collectable item.

 Not many collectors (any in fact) I've spoken to know about the all-silver model, so it gives me great pleasure to show both of them together on this 'ere blog of mine.
 Did you own either of these versions as a kid?
 Feel free to share your reminiscences of them in the comments section.
 Incidentally, one of the three boxes seen in the photos ia a replica (the middle one), but doesn't it look great?

 Posted by Kid at Tuesday, July 10, 2018